Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

-Two main types of habit formation preferences can be found in the literature: \emph{linear} (or \emph{additive}) habit formation (\cite{Cons}) and \emph{multiplicative} habit formation (\cite{Abel}).
-Linear habit formation preferences measure consumption utility based on the difference between current consumption rate and habit.
-That is, the linear habit formation utility is of the form $U(C_t-H_t)$, in which $U(\cdot)$ is a utility function supported on $\mathbb{R}_+$.
-Since it is commonly assumed that $U'(0^+)=+\infty$, linear habit formation preferences impose a consumption subsistence constraint $C_t\geq H_t$ and are thus also called \textit{addictive}.
+Two types of habit formation preferences can be found in the literature, namely the \emph{linear} (or \emph{additive}) habit formation (\cite{Cons}) and the \emph{multiplicative} habit formation (\cite{Abel}).
+The linear habit formation $U(C_t-H_t)$ measures the utility based on the difference between current consumption rate and the habit.
+Since it is commonly assumed that $U'(0^+)=+\infty$, an \textit{addictive} consumption constraint $C_t\geq H_t$ is imposed on admissible consumption policies.
 To sustain the control constraint without bankruptcy, the initial wealth also needs to fulfill a threshold constraint relative to the initial habit $W_0\geq ah$ for some constant $a>0$.
-Along this direction, extensive studies on the characterization of the optimal consumption and some financial insights can be found, to name a few, see \cite{DZ1992}, \cite{Eng}, \cite{Munk}, \cite{SS2002}, \cite{Yu2015}, \cite{Yu2017}, \cite{YY}, \cite{BWY}, \cite{GHLY}.
-In particular, by its simple linear structure, one insightful observation made in \cite{SS2002} states that an isomorphism for linear habit formation holds between the model with habit formation and an auxiliary model without habits, which essentially circumvents the challenge of path-dependence in the corresponding stochastic control problem originating from the habit process.
-In particular, the martingale duality method works well because the adjusted martingale measure density process (which serves as the new dual element in the auxiliary model) can be constructed by a linear transform of the martingale measure density from the original market model; see the martingale duality arguments in \cite{SS2002}, \cite{Eng} in complete market models and in \cite{Yu2015}, \cite{Yu2017} in incomplete market models.
+Along this direction, extensive studies on the characterization of the optimal consumption and some financial insights can be found in \cite{DZ1992}, \cite{Eng}, \cite{Munk}, \cite{SS2002}, \cite{Yu2015}, \cite{Yu2017}, \cite{YY}, \cite{BWY}, \cite{GHLY}, to name a few.